Modeling Information Flow with a Multi-Stage Queuing Mode: Numerical Simulations

+respectively. \itc{These two samples correspond to two different models which are studied separately.} For the distribution in \eqref{random_sig3} the variance is $0.6$, and the skewness is identically zero.
+For the distribution in \eqref{random_sig4} the variance is $8.8$ and the skewness is $-0.2758$. \itc{We would like to emphasize that after the value $\sigma^{(k)}_*$ is generated (independently for each stage $k$) from one of the distributions above, it is kept constant in simulations.
+Therefore, effectively, $\sigma^{(k)}_*$ is not stochastic and does not change for different Monte-Carlo simulations.
+The Monte-Carlo averaging is performed only with respect to different paths of the stochastic system while keeping a particular sample of $\sigma^{(k)}_*$ fixed.}

-The deterministic model reproduces well the behavior of the stochastic model using random samples of $\sigma_*(k)$ generated according to either \eqref{random_sig3} or \eqref{random_sig4}.
-The overall performance of the deterministic model is not affected by the much larger variance of the distribution \eqref{random_sig4} or its skewness.
-As expected, larger variations in $\sigma_*(k)$ yield larger fluctuations in $\bE_k$ and $\mathbb{V}_k$.
-However, the average profiles are similar to the corresponding profiles in the constant $\sigma_*(k)=5$ case.
-In particular, the speed of propagation of the leading front is not affected by the random nature of $\sigma_*(k)$.
-The results indicate that deterministic simulations with $\bE[\sigma_*]$ should adequately reproduce major large-scale quantities of interest.
+The deterministic model reproduces well the behavior of the stochastic model using fluctuating $\sigma^{(k)}_*$ generated according to either \eqref{random_sig3} or \eqref{random_sig4}.
+The overall performance of the deterministic model is not affected by the \itc{fluctuations of $\sigma^{(k)}_*$.} As expected, larger fluctuations in $\sigma^{(k)}_*$ yield larger variations in $\bE_k$ and $\mathbb{V}_k$ from one stage to another. \itc{Since the empirical mean $\overline{\sigma_*} = N^{-1}\sum_{k=1}^N \sigma^{(k)}_* \approx 5$ in both cases, we can compare simulations with fluctuating $\sigma^{(k)}_*$ and numerical results for constant $\sigma^{(k)}_*=5$ (Figures \ref{fig:p3} and \ref{fig:p4} of Section \ref{num1}).
+In particular, the speed of propagation of the leading front is not affected by fluctuations of $\sigma^{(k)}_*$.
+The results indicate that deterministic simulations with $\sigma^{(k)}_* = \overline{\sigma_*}$ should adequately reproduce major large-scale quantities of interest.}